Western University Exchange Tuition Reduction Program in Hydrology and Atmospheric Sciences

 You must not try to establish residency within Arizona while on WUE or you will owe the full amount of non-resident tuition.
 Please see the FAQs Residency Classification tab below.

-• Maintain a minimum cumulative GPA of 2.0.
+• You do not maintain a minimum cumulative GPA of 2.0.

-• If you are not meeting the eligibility requirements at any time during your enrollment at the University of Arizona, the WUE discount will be removed and you will be responsible for paying the full non-resident tuition costs.
+If you commit any of these violations during your enrollment at the University of Arizona, the WUE discount will be removed and you will be responsible for paying the full non-resident tuition costs.

 How to Apply